erpepe2004/WLED/usermods/user_fx/README.md

 * Next we assign `SEGMENT.intensity` (user input 0–255) to a variable named `spark_rate`.
   * This controls how frequently new "spark" pixels appear at the bottom of the matrix.
   * A higher value means more frequent ignition of flame points.
-* The final line stores the user-defined `custom2` value to a variable called `turbulence`.
+* The end line stores the user-defined `custom2` value to a variable called `turbulence`.
   * This is used to introduce randomness in spark generation or flow — more turbulence means more chaotic behavior.

 Next we will look at some lines of code that handle memory allocation and effect initialization: